StatStud/book-club/content/posts/the-untethered-soul.md

 Side note: to the point that Singer suggested above, I think this would be the same energy that my brother Max has.
 In his case, he is highly successful, while being highly energetic and enthusiastic.
 Hell, in that case, I think that's a habit worth developing!
 Naturally, the question of masculinity comes into play, in which case I defer to the [qualities of a masculine man](https://practicalityandsimplicity.com/posts/high-value-man/).
 Remember that we become a man the moment we take responsibility for caring for another person.

+If you really want to stay open, pay attention when you feel love and enthusiasm.
+Then, ask yourself why you can't feel this all the time.
+Why does it have to go away?
+The answer is obvious: it only goes away if you choose to close.

+You feel love until somebody says something you don't like, and then you give up the love.
+It's your choice.

+Through meditation, awareness, and willful effort, you can learn to keep your centers open.
+You do this by just relaxing and releasing.

+If you love life, you don't buy into the concept that there is anything worth closing over; nothing every, is worth closing your heart over.

 # Chapter 6: The secretes of the spiritual heart